 The home saver or the beneficiary thereof is entitled to government grant in the given savings year on the amount of monthly savings made, in line with the deposit amount paid in the given savings year; the government grant is given every savings year by the Hungarian State Treasury (MÁK).
-Changes in legal regulations related to government grant that entered into force on 17 October 2018 are included in Note 38.
+Under the legislative amendment related to government grant that entered into force on 17 October 2018, home savings contracts concluded after the amendment entered into force shall not entitle the home saver to government grant.